smok-serwis/cassandra/README.md

 Due to myriad of different licenses employed here, please take a look at the [summary detailed here](/LICENSE.md).

+If you're migrating from Cassandra 4, just scroll to the bottom.

 ## Ports it listens on

 * 7199 - JMX